 - Store it uncoiled and unfolded out of direct sunlight.

-In addition to the Dakine Kainui Team surf leash, some other great choices for the best PRODUCT include:
+In addition to the Dakine Kainui Team surf leash, some other great choices for the best surfboard leash include:

-If you’re surfing big waves (double to triple overhead) or maybe you wipeout a lot, the Dakine Big Wave surf leash is the one for you.
+If you’re surfing big waves (a few feet overhead) or maybe you wipeout a lot, the Dakine Kaimana surf leash is the one for you.

-It features the same high quality Dakine leash construction with a 5/16″ (8mm) urethane dura-cord and 2″ cuff.
+It features the same high quality Dakine leash construction with a 1/4″ (6.5 mm) urethane dura-cord and a more comfortable, lightweight ankle cuff.